orangeandbronze/main-website/blogs/_posts/2018-01-24-how-not-to-use-java8-streams.md

 ```java
 listOfAcceptableCountries.stream()
 ```
 So we convert the list of country objects to a stream so we can iterate over it.
-Let’s use [philippines, unitedStates, mexico] as our test case and assume that they’re objects.
+Let’s use <code style="white-space: nowrap">[philippines, unitedStates, mexico]</code> as our test case and assume that they’re objects.

 ## Second line: